Moving up from track clips to attaching power wires to track? Here are 3 techniques, how to do each and the pluses and minuses of each.

 This and using iron with different sizes of tip so you can apply enough heat to an area but not damage the surrounding materials will improve your results 10 fold (at least it did with mine).

-Affiliate notice: Some links on this page will take you to carefully selected businesses, including Hornby, B&Q, Rapid Online, Amazon, eBay and Scale Model Scenery, through which you can buy products mentioned.
+Affiliate notice: Some links on this page will take you to carefully selected businesses, including Hornby, B&Q, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy products mentioned.
 These links are made under their affiliate schemes which means that although the price to you doesn't change I get a small commission on the orders you place.
 Please see the disclaimer for more details.
 A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.